J&K police officer Davinder Singh, arrested by NIA in terror case, dismissed from service | Law-Order

 - India

-Singh was investigated by the NIA after he was caught ferrying terrorists of banned Hizbul Mujahideen to Jammu from Kashmir last year.
+Singh was arrested by the Jammu and Kashmir Police in January last year when he was ferrying terrorists of the banned Hizbul Mujahideen to Jammu from Kashmir.
+The case was investigated by the National Investigation Agency (NIA) who filed a chargesheet against Singh and others.

+Lt Governor Manoj Sinha ordered Singh's dismissal from service with ''immediate effect'' under Article 311 of the Constitution.
+This provision enables the government to withdraw presidential pleasure without holding an inquiry and the decision can only be contested in the high court.

+A notification issued by the General Department of the Jammu and Kashmir administration said ''Accordingly, the Lieutenant Governor hereby dismisses Mr. Davinder Singh, Deputy Superintendent of Police (Under Suspension) ...from service, with immediate effect.''
+According to the NIA chargesheet filed before a special court in Jammu last year, Singh, who was posted in the sensitive anti-hijacking unit of the Jammu and Kashmir Police, had been in constant touch with his handlers in the Pakistan High Commission who have since been repatriated to Islamabad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)